Cold Weather Gear Care

 5. Dust It Off.
 Clean off your solar panels & power banks, and make sure all the gear ports and flaps are free of dust for optimal charging.

 6. Practice Makes Perfect.
 Familiarize yourself and make sure you take your gear for a test drive every 3-6 months.
 For avid campers who are out year-round, this will come with normal use; for less frequent usage or if you're planning to use in-case-of-emergency only, make sure your gear is prepped with regular check-ins.
 Zach Kramer, our BioLite Customer Support and Product Expert, says: "If you want your gear to serve you best, get to know it really well.
 Break it out even if you aren't going out into the field.
-If you have questions, if anything doesn't work the way you expect, or if anything seems counterintuitive, send an email or make a phone call and I'll be happy to help.
+If you have questions, if anything doesn't work the way you expect, or if anything seems counterintuitive, send an email and I'll be happy to help.
 The best thing you can do for your BioLite gear is use it!"

 7. Clean Your Kit.
 Are you guilty of returning from a camping trip and just leaving your equipment piled up in storage?
 Pre-wash and organize all the camping crap that you tossed in the garage after your last fall outing.